Dear Nurses

 Dear nurses,

-This has been a very sad week for many who had to be evacuated and lost their homes due to fires in Southern California, USA.
+This has been a very sad week for many who had to be evacuated and lost their homes, due to fires in Southern California, USA.
 My prayers go out to all who were involved in one way or another.

 Have you ever been in an emergency situation?
 Have you ever been unable to get home and take care of your daily responsibilities?
-Whether the answer is yes or no, here are some helpful pointers:-

 - try to keep an extra change of clothes and toiletries in your car, for emergency use.